 And I'm weaving in some new threads of grace, that come with asking: What do I have to prove?
 Maybe I think I have to prove that I am not a "space cadet" (an affectionate term my grandma used for me...but I kinda think I need to prove I am NOT one).
 Or that I am not messy, whimsical, over-the-top.

 What happens when I am messy and broken or my kids are messy and broken and so my image is messy and broken?

 Grace shows up.
 Thank God.
 And says: "You aren't a reflection of his untied shoelaces.
 You are made for loving people and listening to others and sharing stories and making up jokes and laughing.
 And so is he.
 NO ONE IS PERFECT, so be done with that idea.
 No one is always winning.
 No one is always the best at ALL the things.
 Rest.
 Unravel.
 Let it all be.
 No one is dying here.
 Yes, there is mess, much bigger than shoelaces in your life.
 But there is not death.
 Or, a death of a different sort.
 Of your image and your fears and your control.
 Good, necessary deaths."

 So, if you find my children shoeless in a warmish November running around the neighborhood, laughing and playing, don't worry.
 That's just me, killing perfectionism around here.

 If you see me playing kick ball with several children under 10 instead of cleaning and reorganizing some kitchen cabinets, that's just another weapon against it all.

-If you see me not commenting on things I normally would and just standing there with a smile at all these amazing little people all around me, then know I am practicing.
+If you see me not commenting on appearances and instead simply smiling at all these amazing little people all around me, then know I am practicing.
 And slaying.
 And choosing.
-Choosing grace and space and letting go.
+Choosing grace and letting go.

 The weapon is grace.
 Let's grab it and get after it.
 Anyone want to join the rebellion with me?